Travelling Then Vs. Now

 With more accessible and cheaper travel, the weekend getaway and business trip became the norm.
 And at the same time, long check-in queues became a no-go for the frequent flier, as the process had to be fast and smooth.
 Cue: the carry-on taking centre stage.
 With enough space to tide us over a long weekend, the need for hold luggage on short trips lessened, and for the first time, cabin bags often became the main travel companion.

 As the art of packing light is mastered by the well-practised traveller, another pastime become equally as important: the art of staying connected on the go.
 Sharing our experiences with those near and far, and using our devices for everything from music to our flight ticket called for luggage to step up.
-Soon, our luggage became smart for us, complete with GPS tracking, integrated charger in tow, the works.
+Soon, our luggage became smart for us, complete with integrated charger in tow.

 ...literally.
 A globalised world has not only given us the freedom to travel almost anywhere, but also made global resources all the more accessible.
-What used to be a large trunk made from select materials – mostly leather and wood – can now be designed with the best wheels from Japan, or premium leather trims sourced in Italy.
+What used to be a large trunk made from select materials – mostly leather and wood – can now be designed with the best wheels from Japan, or ultra-durable vegan premium materials.
 The carry-on of today is both designed to effortlessly go globally where we go, and is in itself a product rooted in journeys from around the world.